umbraco/UmbracoDocs/Umbraco-Uno/Working-With-Forms/Umbraco-Forms-widget/index.md

 versionFrom: 8.0.0
 ---

-# Adding a form to a widget
+# The Umbraco Forms widget

 There are multiple ways of adding a form to your content pages in Umbraco Uno.
 In this guide, you will learn of two ways to add forms to a site through the use of widgets.

-The first option is to add the widget called Umbraco forms.
+The first option is to add the widget called Umbraco Forms.
 In this widget, you will get the option to select which form you want to add.
 You can read about this widget's settings in the article about the [Umbraco Forms widget](../../Widgets/Umbraco-Form).

 ![Regular Umbraco Forms](images/Regular-form.png)